 - (Optional) Define a filter for the domain, and click Next.

-- Select the attributes (in addition to the standard ones), that you wish to import from the Active Directory to Sequence and then click Finish.
+- Select the attributes (in addition to the standard ones), that you want to import from the Active Directory to Cora SeQuence, and then click Finish.

 You can import user photos from the Active Directory using the photo property.
-Any photos that are saved in this property will be imported into Sequence.
-Any additional properties you choose to synchronize will be added to the employees table in the Sequence database (tblEmployees).
+Any photos that are saved in this property will be imported into Cora SeQuence.
+Any additional properties you choose to synchronize will be added to the employees table in the Cora SeQuence database (tblEmployees).
 Apart from the photo, these properties will only be available on the database table.

 Procedure 2: Configure Active Directory Synchronization Service